cassidyjames/cassidyjames.github.io/wishlist.md

 ## Gift Hero Wish List

 A more traditional, sprawling wish list.
-It's _sort of_ sorted by priority by default, but you can sort by price as well.
+It’s _sort of_ sorted by priority by default, but you can sort by price as well.
 It includes shortlist items, things from the idea list, and a whole bunch more.

 <div style="text-align: center;" markdown="1">
 [View Gift Hero Wish List](https://www.gifthero.com/list/c89e0b7a-2287-42fa-8336-eaefb0495789){: .button onclick="plausible('Wishlist: Gift Hero');"}